vikynandha-zz/jquery-suggestlist/README.md

-Time duration picker - jQuery plugin
+jQuery Suggestion List plugin
 ====================================

 ## What is this?
-This is a jQuery plugin to add a widget for inputting time duration via normal input boxes.
+This is a jQuery plugin to add a suggestion list to input boxes.

-This is UNDER development.
-There is nothing much now.